JoaoCavalcanti15/ManagementMargarida/README.md

 # ManagementMargarida
-Management website for an Inflatable Rental company.
+Management website for Insufláveis da Margarida, a portuguese company that rents inflatables.